Nuitka/Nuitka/Developer_Manual.rst

    # "ValueFriend"s.
    a + b

-The walking of the tree is done in a specialized optimization "value propagation" and can be used to implement optimizations in a consistent and fast way.
-It walks the tree and asks each node to compute.
-When it encounters assignments, it asks for value friends that can be queries for arguments, and these can be used for the builtins own "computeNode" or value friend decisions.
+The optimization is mostly performed by walking of the tree and performing constraint collection.
+When it encounters assignments and references, it considers current state of value friends and uses it for ``computeExpression``.

 .. note::

-   Assignments to attributes, indexes, slices, etc. will also need to follow the flow of "append", so it cannot escape attention that a list may be modified.
-Usages of "append" that we cannot be sure about, must be traced to exist, and disallow the list to be considered known value again.
+   Assignments to attributes, indexes, slices, etc. will also need to follow the flow of ``append``, so it cannot escape attention that a list may be modified.
+Usages of ``append`` that we cannot be sure about, must be traced to exist, and disallow the list to be considered known value again.

 Code Generation Impact
 ----------------------

-Right now, code generation assumes that everything is a "PyObject \*", i.e. a Python object, and does not take "int" or these at all, and it should remain like that for some time to come.
+Right now, code generation assumes that everything is a ``PyObject *``, i.e. a Python object, and does not take knowledge of ``int`` or other types into consideration at all, and it should remain like that for some time to come.

-Instead, "ctypes" value friend will be asked give "Identifiers", like other codes do too from calls.
+Instead, ``ctypes`` value friend will be asked give ``Identifiers``, like other codes do too.
 And these need to be able to convert themselves to objects to work with the other things.

 But Code Generation should no longer require that operations must be performed on that level.
 Imagine e.g. the following calls: